eeriespace/eeriespace.github.io/_posts/2020-03-26-play-report-the-sinister-industrial-complex.md

 The Hinn is not very strong, she manages to kill it in three turns and she doesn't take any hits.

-Lana loots the Hinn's Bereta and combat knife.
+Lana loots the Hinn's Beretta and combat knife.

 **A man with a baseball bat** has seen her combat against the Hinn and is eager to blow off some steam fighting against Lana too. ``NPC reaction: hostile``